trilbymedia/grav-skeleton-helios-site/pages/v3/04.api-reference/01.authentication/doc.md

 3. Click "Create New Key"
 4. Copy and store your key securely

-[warning]
+> [!WARNING]
-API keys grant full access to your account.
+> API keys grant full access to your account.
 Never share them or commit them to version control.
-[/warning]

 ## OAuth 2.0